VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 1. Setup two VOLTTRON instances using the instructions at :ref:`platform installation steps for RMQ <RabbitMQ-Install>`.
 **Please note that each instance should have a unique instance name and should be running on a machine/VM that has a unique host name.**

-2. In a multi-platform setup that requires the capability for each platform to communicate with other platforms using RabbitMQ over SSL, each VOLTTRON instance should should trust the ROOT CA of the other instance (RabbitMQ root ca).
+2. In a multi-platform setup that needs each platform to communicate with each other using RabbitMQ over SSL, each VOLTTRON instance should should trust the ROOT CA of the other instance (RabbitMQ root ca).
 To achieve this, do the following:

    a.
 Transfer (scp/sftp/similar) voltttron_home/certificates/certs/<instance_name>-root-ca.crt to a temporary
       location on the other volttron instance machine.
 For example, if you have two instances called v1 and v2, use scp to copy and transfer v1's 'v1-root-ca.crt' to v2 and v2's 'v2-root-ca.crt' to v1.

-       Note: If using VMs to scp files between VM's, openssh should be installed and running.
+       Note: If using virtual machines (VM) to scp files between VM's, openssh should be installed and running.

    b.
 Append the contents of the transferred root ca to the instance's trusted-cas.crt file.
 Do this on both the instances.
 Now both
       the instances <instance_name>-trusted-cas.crt will have two certificates.